-In 2017, Stefano Lucato and Emanuele Parravicini held a DSP seminar titled “Digital Modeling of Expressive Acoustic Instruments” at Stanford University, in California (USA).
-The seminar focused on the research and development of powerful and sophisticated technologies following the ever-increasing demand of expressive virtual instruments.
+In 2017, Stefano Lucato and Emanuele Parravicini held a DSP seminar titled “Digital Modeling of Expressive Acoustic Instruments” at Stanford University in California (USA).
+The seminar focused on the research and development of powerful and sophisticated technologies following the ever-increasing demand for expressive virtual instruments.
 Specifically, Lucato and Parravicini explained in detail how the typical constraints of samplers and synthesizers were overcome through the exploration and in-depth study of Physical Modeling techniques, especially the Digital Waveguides Synthesis by Prof. Julius O. Smith.
 More information about the seminar can be found on the Stanford University website.

 UNIVERSITA’ DEGLI STUDI “TOR VERGATA”

 Audio Modeling collaborates with the Università degli Studi “Tor Vergata” and its Master in SONIC ARTS degree program coordinated by Luigi Sansò, and directed by Giovanni Costantini.
 The partnership includes holding courses about sound design, software development and UX design.
 The Master in SONIC ARTS program aims to train experienced professionals in the creation and management of musical products in the field of art, with particular reference to the hardware and software technologies used today in the music production and the composition of electronic music.
 Audio Modeling is proud to offer its support and know-how to the students on the Master in SONIC ARTS program and makes its products available for the labs.